 An acquiring bank is a financial institution that receives payments on behalf of a merchant, made by using a credit or debit card.
 It maintains the merchant’s bank account.

-Acquiring banks act as a middleman in every transaction made with a credit card.
-They are involved in every purchase, chargeback, or refund that happens between a merchant and a buyer.
-These banks hold a key position in the payment chain.
-They’re the destination of the funds for every transaction and the departure point of funds removed by chargebacks.
+Acquiring banks act as a middleman in every transaction made with credit or debit cards.
+They are involved in every transaction between a merchant and a buyer.
+They’re the destination of the funds for every credit card transaction and the departure point of funds removed by chargebacks.

 How to get most out of your acquiring bank

-Everything starts with a contract — it enables merchants to process credit and debit card transactions.
-Based on that contract, the acquirer authorizes credit card transactions and connects issuing banks on the merchant’s behalf.
+Everything starts with a contract — it enables merchants to process credit and debit card transactions, whether its card-present (customer is in-store) or card-not-present (customer is online of over the phone).
+Based on that contract, the acquirer authorizes the merchant to receive payments and connects credit card processors on the merchant’s behalf.

 Issuing Bank’s Role